Internet-of-People/iop-location-based-network/doc/INSTALL.md

 The project has multiple dependencies.
 Some of them are shipped with the sources, others has to be installed independently.

-Header-only dependencies already included in directory `extlib`:
+Some (mostly header-only) dependencies already included in directory `extlib`:
 - `asio` 1.11.0 standalone mode without Boost.
 Used for networking, [download here](http://think-async.com/Asio/Download).
   Note that this library is to be included in the C++ standard soon.
-- `easylogging++` 9.89, used for logging in the whole source, [download here](https://github.com/easylogging/easyloggingpp)
+- `easylogging++` 9.94, used for logging in the whole source, [download here](https://github.com/easylogging/easyloggingpp)
 - `ezOptionParser` 0.2.2 (with minimal changes to compile on Windows, see file history), used for handling options from command line and config files,